aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/vsphere-getstarted.md

    {{% alert title="Note" color="primary" %}}
    If you have a username in the form of `domain_name/user_name`, you must specify it as `user_name@domain_name` to avoid errors in cluster creation.
-For example, `vsphere.local/admin` should be specific as `admin@vsphere.local`.
+For example, `vsphere.local/admin` should be specified as `admin@vsphere.local`.
    {{% /alert %}}

 1. Set License Environment Variable